You are currently viewing What Kind of Activism Is Right for Me?

 Lobbying involves influencing policymakers and government officials to enact or change laws and policies.
 This can include writing letters, making phone calls, and meeting with representatives.
 This is essential work that I encourage you to pursue for the cause closest to your heart and for causes vital to your community.

 But reflect on your level of engagement for the cause closest to your heart vs. other issues.
 Support other issues with mobilization.
-For your cause, provide deep engagement.
+For your cause, get deep engagemen with a type pf activism that suits you.

 If your sister wants you to contribute by putting up a yard sign or volunteering at the polls, that is mobilization.
 Go ahead and help if you want to.